howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-We have already covered the concept behind the `migrate` command in [Chapter 4](../4-adding-a-database/).
-This command will also regenerate Prisma Client, this time for PostgreSQL.
+We have already covered the core concept behind the `migrate` command in [Chapter 4](../4-adding-a-database/).
+This command will also regenerate Prisma Client based on the most recent schema.

-Re-start your server with `npm run dev`.
-All your data will have disappeared, but all functionality should remain intact.
-Feel free to test out all the queries/mutations and see for yourself.
+You can now restart server with `npm run dev`.
+While your previous data will have disappeared, all functionality should remain intact.
+Feel free to test out all the queries/mutations to see if they work as expected.

 <Instruction>